 One of the most mountainous villages of Naxos but surely a special one, Apeiranthos is located almost 30 km away from Chora, roughly at the center of the island.

-Apeiranthos is definitely a must-visit destination during your trip to Naxos and offers numerous activities: from visiting picturesque museums of Natural History and Folk Arts or trying local delicacies in some of the traditional restaurants of the village, to hiking on the surrounding mountains!
+Apeiranthos is definitely a must on your 'things to do in Naxos' itinerary during your trip to the island and offers numerous activities: from visiting picturesque museums of Natural History and Folk Arts or trying local delicacies in some of the traditional restaurants of the village, to hiking in the surrounding mountains!

 11. Become a domestic god/goddess with a Naxos cooking class